00fox/Ds2vJoy/README.md

   - double, only the up press, even if some other timestamps are finished
 - Upper one, NoRelease, is to decide to not do release action while transitivity mode active (see below) and mode changed
   - double, one turn of this release action will still be performed then stopped
+- Upper one again, NlRelease (normal release), is to decide not perform NoRelease condition if back to initial mode
+  - double, not perform NoRelease condition while the new mode

 Under each source and destination, you'll find disabling
 - this button will be disabled for next mappings if this mapping is running (except with Force)